Valleeh/podclean/README.md

 ## Future Improvements

 - Refactor code for better readability and performance
-- Utilize Whisper API for more efficient speech-to-text conversion
+- Utilize Whisper API for more efficient speech-to-text conversion -> higher cost(approx 1-2$ per podcast), could run on a raspi
 - Explore open-source alternatives to OpenAI
 - Create a Docker container for easier deployment
 - Improve interaction with ChatGPT for better ad identification -> Testing, possiblity to flag wrong ad-marks etc.